-- 1-10-1 Principle (Remember this is a general guideline.
-Times vary for each individual.) - a.
-Within 1 minute, wait for hyperventilation to subside. - b.
+1-10-1 Principle: (Remember this is a general guideline.
+Times vary for each individual and environment.)

+- a.
+Within one minute, wait for the effects of the Cold Shock Response to subside. - b.
 Within 10 minutes prioritize and perform meaningful activity. - c.
-1 hour (or more) of useful consciousness.
+One hour (or more) to focus on self-rescue.
 Stay Positive!

-Wear a life jacket, and stay positive.
+\\ Wear a life jacket, and stay positive.

-Optional Activity: Chill Out (See Appendix A)
+Optional Activity: Chill Out Relay (See Appendix A)